 After the general shape is established, you’ll want to prune the tree lightly as needed.
 Remove any branches developing low to the container, and prune out anything dead.
 If the tree’s center becomes thick, remove “windows” to increase air circulation through the middle.

 Once a seedling is over two feet tall, staking it will help to support its weight and keep the stem from bending over or snapping.
 A piece of bamboo makes a perfect stake, just drive it into the soil near the base of the plant and tie the stem loosely with a twist-tie or piece of twine.

 Moving potted avocados outdoors

-There are a few fungal diseases and pests that can affect an avocado tree, none of which are very common.
-If you detect anything afflicting the leaves or fruit of your avocado tree, diagnose and treat the issue as soon as possible.
+A few fungal diseases and pests can affect an avocado tree, none of which are prevalent.
+Still, it’s critical to check your tree regularly for any signs of pests or diseases.
+If you detect anything afflicting the leaves or fruit of your avocado tree, it’s critical to diagnose and treat the issue as soon as possible.

 Unlike many fruit trees, avocados won’t ripen on the plant.
 When avocado fruits reach a mature size, pick one and let it sit for a few days.
 If it shrivels up or never softens, it isn’t time to harvest.
 Continue picking a fruit every few days until they ripen.
 Then pick as you desire, leaving unwanted fruits on the tree.

 Why are the leaves turning brown on my avocado tree?

 The leaves on your avocado tree are most likely turning brown because of inadequate soil moisture or an accumulation of salts in the soil.
 Make sure you are watering the tree properly, thoroughly soaking the soil when it is dry, and the leaves begin to droop or wilt.
 Use rainwater if possible, or periodically flush the soil with distilled water to push the accumulated salts out of the container.